Freemium Pricing Strategy: When It Works for SaaS

 The SaaS free trial conversion rate is consistently higher than freemium because urgency does the work.
 A trial says “decide now.”
 Freemium says “decide whenever.”
 Most people, given infinite time, decide never.

-When Freemium Works
+When Freemium Pricing Works

 Your marginal cost per user is near zero.
 If each free user costs you pennies in hosting and support, you can afford thousands of them while waiting for the 3% who convert.
 If each free user triggers API calls, compute cycles, or human support tickets, the math breaks quickly.

 Your product has a natural upgrade trigger.
-The best freemium products have a moment where free users hit a wall — a storage limit, a team-size cap, a feature gate — and the upgrade path is obvious.
+The best freemium products have a moment where free users hit a wall, a storage limit, a team-size cap, a feature gate, and the upgrade path is obvious.
 Dropbox’s storage cap is the textbook example.
 If your product does not have a clear “aha, I need more” moment, free users will stay free forever.

 Your market is large enough to absorb low conversion rates.
 If your total addressable market is 500 companies, a 3% freemium conversion rate gives you 15 customers.
 That is not a business.
-Freemium needs volume.
+Freemium pricing needs volume.
 It pairs naturally with PLG and freemium strategies where the product itself drives distribution.

-When Freemium Kills Your CAC
+When Freemium Pricing Kills Your CAC

 Support costs eat your margin.
 Free users still file tickets, request features, and consume documentation.
 If 95% of your support volume comes from users who will never pay, you are subsidizing a cost center with no return.

 Free users crowd your roadmap.
 When free users outnumber paid users 20:1, their feedback dominates.
-You start building features for people who chose you because of the price — not because of the value.
+You start building features for people who chose you because of the price, not because of the value.
 That pulls your product toward commoditization.

-The Decision Framework
+The Freemium Pricing Decision Framework

 1. What is my marginal cost per free user?
 Calculate hosting, API calls, support time, and infrastructure per user.
 If the number is above €0.50/month, freemium will burn cash at scale.